 The RUN_PERMITTED is a state required in the safety controller for the robot to operate.
 It is sent to the ROS system to inform it in the case of an upcoming STO of the robot.

-Brake tests are an integral part of the SBC, since they detect malfunction of the brakes or the brake control in general.
+Brake tests are an integral part of the safe brake control (SBC) functionality, since they detect malfunctions of the brakes or the brake control in general.
 Brake tests for each drive have to be executed at a regular interval.
 When the safety controller requests brake tests, they have to be executed within 1 hour, else the robot cannot be moved anymore.

 The robot system can be controlled in various modes.